Tuesday, 15 August 2023

 The Rialto Bridge

-The Rialto Bridge was built in the late 1500s and is the oldest of the 4 bridges spanning the Grand canal.
-Apparently it had been rebuilt several times since it first construction as pontoon bridge in the C12th
+So many things to see as we churned along the Grand Canal.
+For instamce the Rialto Bridge.
+It was built in the late 1500s and is the oldest of the four bridges spanning the Grand Canal.
+Apparently it has been rebuilt several times since it first construction as pontoon bridge in the C12.

 No comments: